waldstrom/wildboar-france-multitemp-sdm/README.md

 Generated models, maps, figures, logs, response curves, statistics and cached stacks belong in ignored local directories.
 See [`outputs/README.md`](outputs/README.md) for archiving guidance.

-## Sharing this code safely

-The historical private repository previously tracked data.
-Removing those files from the current tree does not remove them from Git history. **Do not make the existing historical repository public.** Use the supplied export scripts to create a history-free directory and initialise that directory as a new public repository.
-The complete procedure is in [`docs/PUBLIC_RELEASE.md`](docs/PUBLIC_RELEASE.md).

 ## Licence and citation

 No open-source licence is asserted by this cleanup.
 Confirm institutional and collaborator approval, then add an explicit licence before publishing; without one, normal copyright restrictions apply.
 Add the article DOI, software release DOI and final citation metadata when they are available.